davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores degree days density vs. overall for a second city by month
 * OpenMeteoEDA_202306_v006 explores degree days density vs. overall for a third city by month

+### Expansions week of 03-AUG-2026
+* OpenMeteoEDA_202306_v006 explores degree days density vs. overall for a fourth city by month